Voting Record — Sharon Hodgson MP, Washington and Sunderland West (11592)

 Commons8 Jun 2010Queen's Speech — Programme for Government — Economy tellayeaye Teller

-10 Jun 2009Became Assistant Whip, HM Treasury
+10 Jun 2009Became Assistant Whip (HM Treasury),

-13 Dec 2005Became a member of the European Scrutiny Committee
+12 Dec 2005Became Member, European Scrutiny Committee

-14 Jul 2005Became a member of the Regulatory Reform Committee
+12 Jul 2005Became Member, Regulatory Reform Committee

 Policy Comparisons